 Command Roster: Just like in the other two games, Mass Effect 3 has this.

 Tag Along Kid: Diana Allers, if Shepard chooses to let her report from the Normandy.

-Concealment Equals Cover: Semi-averted.
+Concealment Equals Cover: Downplayed.
 You can take cover behind some seemingly ridiculous objects, such as glass panes (though the glass is implied to be bulletproof).
 However, cover in this game is split into thick and thin.
 With high level Armor-Piercing Ammo or penetration weapons mods, a gun can shoot through thin cover.
 A few extremely powerful rifles can do this without mods.
 Stick the ammo or the mods on one of these guns, and you can shoot enemies through foot-thick metal walls.

 This is taken to a ludicrous extreme in multiplayer, where a properly specced Javelin sniper rifle can punch through 5.95 meters of solid metal and concrete.
 There isn't cover in the game even remotely thick enough to stop that.

 A few powers in multiplayer also pass through solid objects.

 If you have imported a save from the previous games, nearly every mission will have you meeting old friends, fighting old enemies, visiting major locations you have spent the last two games only reading about in the codex, and seeing a Continuity Nod everywhere you look.
 If you are new to the series, the game will adjust itself accordingly, making such continuity knowledge largely unnecessary.

 Conrad's sidequest specifically brings up three incredibly minor and unrelated sidequests from the first game in such rapid succession and the ending changes based on another, also fairly minor, also unrelated quest.